Shizz Alston: College career

 In his collegiate debut, Alston scored 12 points in a 91–67 loss to North Carolina.
 His minutes decreased throughout his freshman season, and though Temple reached the NCAA Tournament, Alston considered the season frustrating largely playing behind Quenton DeCosey and Devin Coleman.
 Alston averaged 2.1 points per game as a freshman.
 He saw his minutes increase as a sophomore and averaged 13.9 points per game.
 On December 7, 2017, Alston scored 22 points in a 59–55 win over Wisconsin and broke the Temple record by hitting 52 consecutive free throws.
 Alston averaged 13.3 points, 3.2 rebounds, and 3.1 assists per game as a junior on a team that reached the NIT.
 On December 12, 2018, Alston scored 31 points against UMass and hit three clinching free throws.
 He scored a career-high 34 points in a 78–71 win against UConn on March 7, 2019.
 As a senior, Alston averaged 19.7 points per game, which led the American Athletic Conference, and 5.0 assists per game, second highest in the league.
 He was named First Team All-Conference.
 Alston led Temple to a 23–10 record and NCAA Tournament appearance.
 Alston set school records by making a three-pointer in 44 consecutive games and shooting 90.8 percent from the foul line as a senior.

 Professional career

 Prior to the 2019 NBA draft, Alston worked out with the hometown Philadelphia 76ers.
 He competed for the Indiana Pacers in NBA Summer League play and averaged 8.0 points per game.
 On October 19, the 76ers signed and waived Alston so they could add him to their G League affiliate, the Delaware Blue Coats.
 He averaged 3.7 points, 2.9 assists, and 1.8 rebounds per game in 23 games.

 On March 11, 2020, Alston signed with GTK Gliwice of the Polish league, but he never made an official appearance with the club.
 On June 13, 2020, Alston signed with Lavrio of the Greek Basket League.

 In May 2021, Alston signed with Belgian side Kangoeroes Mechelen for the 2021–22 season.

 On January 17, 2023, Alston signed with SeaHorses Mikawa of the Japanese B.League.

+On August 22, 2024, Alston signed for Vëllaznimi of the Kosovan Superleague.

+Coaching career

+Alston signed with Athletes Untapped as a private basketball coach on May 23, 2023.